Click here to view wire rope in the gallery →

 Lexco Cable supplies both domestic and imported wire rope.
 Domestic wire rope is stranded & closed in USA.
 US melt wire rope is more stringent than domestic because the wire rod must be US melted in addition to the stranding & closing in USA requirement.
 Please let us know if your specification has Domestic, US melt or DFARS wire rope requirements.
 Additionally, let us know if your order requires certain standards, such as IWRC RR-W-410 or ASTM A-586, and we will ensure that your wire rope meets these specifications.

 If you need to replace any wire rope you are currently using, but are unsure of its correct specifications, send us a sample and we will find identical wire rope or an equivalent replacement.
+Additionally, you can download our wire rope specification sheets for free at any time.

-Please visit our Wire Rope FAQs for more information
+Please visit our Wire Rope FAQs for more information.

 Wire rope products are utilized in vastly diverse industries and environments.
 Our job at Lexco Cable is to guide our customers' decisions in selecting the optimal combination of wire rope products for their unique applications.